 - Spray the exterior of the machine.
 After this, allow the solution to sit for a minute or more.

-- Optional: Apply baking soda to any particularly greasy areas, which will cause your solution to bubble and loosen any tough particles.
+- Optional: Apply baking soda to greasy areas, which will cause your solution to bubble and loosen any tough particles.
 You need a minimal amount on a non-abrasive brush.

 - Wipe down the machine.
 Using a damp microfiber cloth, wipe the solution off of your appliance.
-You can use a regular dishcloth, but it may leave streaks and lint behind
+You can use a regular dishcloth, which may leave streaks and lint behind.

 - Dry the machine.
-Once again, you may use a dry dishcloth, but a dry microfiber cloth prevents lint and streaks.
+Once again, you may use a dry dishcloth again, but a dry microfiber cloth prevents lint and streaks.

 When to Clean Your Commercial Coffee Machine

-Now that you know how to clean your commercial coffee machine, you might be wondering how often you should do it.
+Now that you know how to clean your commercial coffee machine, you might wonder how often you should do it.
 For areas with particularly hard tap water, once a week should suffice.
-After that, the exterior and filter funnel should be spot cleaned as needed, with deeper routine cleanings done once every week.
+Afterward, the exterior and filter funnel should be spot cleaned as needed, with deeper routine cleanings done weekly.

 Keep Your Commercial Coffee Machine Running

 Now that you know how to and how often you should clean your commercial coffee machine, it should run much smoother along with your pleasantly caffeinated employees and customers.
-However, if you found a broken part during your cleaning or found that your machine isn't running at all, contact Betson Parts.
+However, contact Betson Parts if you found a broken part during your cleaning or if your machine isn't running.